Brewery Business Plan

 The final part of your competitive analysis section is to document your areas of competitive advantage.
 For example:

-Think about ways you will outperform your competition and document them in this section of your plan.
+Think about ways you will outperform your competition or ways to make your brewery unique and document them in this section of your plan.

 Marketing Plan